-Lung cancer is currently the second most common cancer in both men and women and is the top cause of all cancer deaths.
+in both men and women and is the top cause of all cancer of images with the help of high resolution scanner. deaths.
 There is a direct link of tobacco smoking and other impurity and dirty exposures to lung cancer making it the leading preventable cause of death.
 Every year, more than eight million people worldwide die from chest diseases.
 For detection of lung cancer, various radiography techniques such as CXR, CT, MRI and PET are used.

 Chest radiography (chest X-ray: CXR) is by far the most commonly used diagnostic imaging technique for identifying chest diseases such as lung cancer, tuberculosis, pneumonia, and pulmonary emphysema.
 CXRs are regularly used for detecting lung cancer as there is support that early detection of the disease can result in a more hopeful diagnosis.

-However, chest radiographs (CXRs) are used in our paper because it is the most costeffective technique when compared to other radiography techniques.
+However, chest radiographs (CXRs) are used in our paper because it is the most cost-effective technique when compared to other radiography techniques.
 Because CXRs are so widely used, growth in the detection of lung nodules in CXRs could have a significant impact on early detection of lung cancer.

 Generally the detection of lung nodule system consists of three major steps involved.
 First, lung segmentation is preprocessing step for enhancement.
-Then, Segmentation of lung fields based on our multi-segment active shape model (M-ASM) and a background-trend correction was applied to the segmented lung field .Second, two stage nodule enhancement and nodule candidate detection.
-Segmentation of nodule candidates by use of our clustering watershed algorithm; and Third, Feature analysis and classification of the nodule candidates into nodules or non-nodules by use of a nonlinear support vector machine (SVM) classifier.
+Then, Segmentation of lung fields based on our multi-segment active shape model (M-ASM) and a background-trend correction was applied to the segmented lung field.
+Second, two stage nodule enhancement and nodule candidate detection.
+Segmentation of nodule candidates by use of our clustering watershed algorithm; and Third, Feature analysis and classification of the nodule candidates into nodules or non-nodules by use of a nonlinear support Standard size, As the Computerized detection scheme vector machine (SVM) classifier.